mieubrisse/personal-writing/the-sleep-guide/post.md

 ### Adenosine
 While you are awake and using energy, a chemical byproduct called "adenosine" is produced.
 Adenosine is a tiredness chemical: the more it builds up in your brain, the more "sleep pressure" you experience and the more tired you feel.

-Think of it like brakes for your brain: the harder your brain works, the more adenosine, the more your brain needs to slow down to do maintenance so it doesn't damage itself.
+Think of it like brakes for your brain: the harder your brain works, the more adenosine produced, the more your brain needs to slow down to do maintenance so it doesn't damage itself.

 If you're living a clean life, you get tired near the end of the day, you sleep, your brain does maintenance, and the adenosine is cleaned out during sleep leaving you refreshed in the morning.

-However, if you're not sleeping enough then you don't clear all the adenosine from your brain during sleep.
+However, if you're not sleeping enough then you don't clear all the adenosine from your brain.
 You wake up tired and slow due to leftover adenosine.
 You have "sleep debt".

 Things get worse with caffeine.